ganeshchay2021/Foodorder-App/README.md

 # Food Order App

 The Project a Food Order App.
 I have use Firebase Real Time Data Base For order Detail.
-This App is Done for Enhance my Skills and Credit goes to youtuber MITOKO.
+This App is Done for Enhance my Skills and Credit goes to youtuber MICH KOKO.

 # Output